 What does case management involve?

-When a project has been delayed for too long in the planning system the PDU may get involved, which can be at the request of a developer, council or government agency.
+When a project has been delayed in the planning system the Planning Delivery Unit (PDU) case management team may get involved, which can be at the request of a stakeholder such as a council, developer, or another government agency.

 The PDU can facilitate resolutions by:

-- When needed, using the Secretary’s legislative step-in powers to make a decision in place of an approval body.
+- when needed, and in a tightly defined set of circumstances, using the Secretary's legislative step-in powers to make a decision in place of an approval body.

 The PDU is not responsible for the determination or approval of projects.
 Our role is to proactively work with developers, councils and agencies to resolve issues that are delaying decision-making, to ensure timely determinations.
 Case management by the PDU does not guarantee an approval.